“The Ecopreneur” Content Series

 Episode 9_Plant-for-the-Planet

-Through climate education, the mission is to inspire a growing network of youth activists with a simple message: plant more trees.
+Felix Finkbeiner founded Plant-for-the-Planet, an organization dedicated to global reforestation and conservation.
+The movement engages young people to combat the climate crisis through climate education.
+The mission is to inspire a growing network of youth activists worldwide with a simple message: plant more trees.

-So v cool.
+So very cool.

 READ ABOUT IT HERE